-Internal validity– how well an experiment is done, especially whether it avoids confounding (more than one possible independent variable acting at the same time).
+Internal validity– how well an experiment is done, especially whether it avoids confounding°.
 The less chance for confounding in a study, the higher its internal validity is.

-Want to know how they decided to show you which studies got a √ from the Downs & Black Checklist questions?
+I promise you’ll want to know how they decided to show you which studies got a √ from the Downs & Black Checklist questions:

 🙂 = yes (included)

 Yes, they literally used those symbols in the paper!!
 So more 🙂 = higher score = higher quality rating !!!
 This chart alone is definitely worth checking out, I seriously couldn’t make this up!! (also I’ve literally been saying for years why we can’t just write reports or articles using emojis, so this part seriously made my day😍🤪!).